agentejo/cockpit-docs/getting-started/introduction/index.md

 ===

 Cockpit is a headless CMS with an API-first approach that puts content first.
-It is designed to simplify the process of publication by separating content management from content consummation on the client side.
+It is designed to simplify the process of publication by separating content management from content consumption on the client side.

 Cockpit is focusing just on the back-end work to manage content.
 Rather than worry about delivery of content through pages, its goal is to provide structured content across different channels via a simple API.